Short answer: 1 May 2026.

 - Serious rent arrears: Still qualifies for mandatory eviction (more on that in a sec)

-- Tenants leaving: Still just need 2 months’ notice
+But tenants leaving?
+Still just need 2 months’ notice.

 Rent Arrears: Still a Strong Ground